Osmanthus fragrans

+Osmanthus fragrans (lit. 'fragrant osmanthus') is a species of flowering plant in the family Oleaceae.
+In English, it is sometimes referred to by the common names sweet osmanthus, sweet olive, tea olive, and fragrant olive.
+It is native to Assam, Cambodia, China, the Himalayas, Hainan, Japan, Myanmar, Nepal, Taiwan, Thailand, and Vietnam.
+In China it grows in the provinces of Guizhou, Sichuan, and Yunnan.

 In China, it is the "city flower" of the cities of Hangzhou, Zhejiang; Suzhou, Jiangsu; and Guilin, Guangxi.
-In Japan, it is the "city tree" of Kitanagoya, Aichi Prefecture and Beppu, Ōita Prefecture, and the "town tree" of Yoshitomi, Fukuoka, Fukuoka Prefecture.
+In Japan, it is the "city tree" of Kitanagoya, Aichi Prefecture; Kashima, Saga Prefecture; Beppu, Ōita Prefecture; and the "town tree" of Yoshitomi, Fukuoka Prefecture.

+Etymology

+The genus name Osmanthus is composed of two Greek etymons: "οσμη" (osme) meaning "smell" and "ανθος" (anthos) meaning "flower".
+The specific name fragrans is a borrowing from the Latin meaning "odorous, fragrant" referring to the intense fragrance of its flowers.

 Growth

 It is an evergreen shrub or small tree growing to 3–12 m tall.
 The leaves are 7–15 cm long and 2.6–5 cm broad, with an entire or finely toothed margin.
 The flowers are white, pale yellow, yellow, or orange-yellow, small, about 1 cm long, with a four-lobed corolla 5 mm diameter, and have a strong fragrance; they are produced in small clusters in the late summer and autumn.
 The fruit is a purple-black drupe 10–15 mm long containing a single hard-shelled seed; it is mature in the spring about six months after flowering.